nwops/puppet-retrospec/README.md

 plugins::puppet::enable_beaker_tests: true
 plugins::puppet::enable_future_parser: true
 plugins::puppet::template_dir: /Users/username/.retrospec/repos/retrospec-puppet-templates
+plugins::puppet::namespace: organization
+plugins::puppet::author: your_name
+plugins::puppet::auto_create: true
 ```

-Note: your not require to set any of these as they can be specified on the cli and also default to
+Note: your not required to set any of these as they can be specified on the cli and also default to
 sane values.

 Example
 ======================

-Below you can see that it creates files for every resource in the tomcat module in addition to other files
+Below you can see that it creates files for every resource in the apache module in addition to other files
 that you need for unit testing puppet code.
 Rspec-puppet best practices says to put definitions in a defines folder
 and classes in a classes folder since it infers what kind of resource it is based on this convention.
 Retrospec sets up
 this scaffolding for you.
 Don't like the files that came with your module?
 Simply delete the files and re-generate them